Forage fish: Hunting copepods

 Copepods are a group of small crustaceans found in ocean and freshwater habitats.
 Many species are planktonic (drifting in the ocean water), while others are benthic (living on the sea floor).
-Copepods are typically one millimetre (0.04 in) to two millimetres (0.08 in) long, with a teardrop shaped body.
+Copepods are typically one millimetre (0.04 in) to two millimetres (0.08 in) long, with a teardrop-shaped body.
 Like other crustaceans they have an armoured exoskeleton, but they are so small that this armour, and the entire body, is usually transparent.

 Copepods are usually the dominant zooplankton.
 Some scientists say they form the largest animal biomass on the planet.
 The other contender is the Antarctic krill.
 But copepods are smaller than krill, with faster growth rates, and they are more evenly distributed throughout the oceans.
 This means copepods almost certainly contribute more secondary production to the world's oceans than krill, and perhaps more than all other groups of marine organisms together.
-They are a major item on the forage fish menu.

 Copepods are very alert and evasive.
 They have large antennae.
 When they spread their antennae they can sense the pressure wave from an approaching fish and jump with great speed over a few centimeters.

 Herrings are pelagic feeders.
 Their prey consists of a wide spectrum of phytoplankton and zooplankton, amongst which copepods are the dominant prey.
-Young herring usually capture small copepods by hunting them individually— they approach them from below.
-The (half speed) video loop at the left shows a juvenile herring feeding on copepods.
+Young herring usually capture small copepods by hunting them individually—they approach them from below.
+The (half-speed) video loop at the left shows a juvenile herring feeding on copepods.
 In the middle of the image a copepod escapes successfully to the left.
 The opercula (hard bony flaps covering the gills) are spread wide open to compensate the pressure wave which would alert the copepod to trigger a jump.